-- (3) Reflects the estimated cost of medical, dental, and vision insurance coverage based on rates charged to our staff members for post-employment coverage provided in accordance with COBRA for the first 18 months following termination adjusted for the last six months of this period by an 5% inflation factor for medical coverage and a 6% inflation factor for dental coverage. - (4) Reflects the value of retirement plan contributions for two years calculated as two times the sum of: (i) \$2,500; and (ii) the product of: (a) 10%; and (b) the sum of the NEO's annual base salary as of December 31, 2019, and the NEO's targeted annual cash incentive award for 2019 (which equals the NEO's annual base salary as of December 31, 2019, multiplied by the NEO's target annual cash incentive award percentage for 2019). - (5) Reflects amounts that would be paid to Mr. Gordon pursuant to his offer letter in the event Mr. Gordon was terminated without "cause," including two years of annual salary and annual target incentive bonus, as defined, and the cost of providing continuing medical and dental insurance coverage for 18 months in accordance with COBRA calculated in the same manner as described in footnote 3 above.
-The terms of Mr. Gordon's offer letter relating to these benefits expire at the end of the third year of his employment on September 3, 2021. - (6) Reflects the cash severance payment pursuant to our Change of Control Severance Plan described above.
-The payment to Mr. Gordon and Dr. Reese were reduced by \$1,482,617 and \$2,045,288, respectively, from the amounts otherwise due to them to avoid excise tax they would be liable for if all benefits pursuant to the Change of Control Severance Plan were paid to Mr. Gordon and Dr. Reese.
-For purposes of determining whether the cash severance payment reduction should be made, we applied the highest applicable federal and state income tax rates to the benefits subject to income taxes that would be payable to Mr. Gordon and Dr. Reese pursuant to the Change of Control Severance Plan in the tables above. - (7) Reflects the value of stock options, RSUs and performance units for the 2019-2021 performance period granted to Mr. Meline in 2019 in which retirement eligibility was met at age 62.
-The retirement payout amount for performance units for the 2019-2021 performance period was calculated in the same manner as the death and disability amount. - (8) Excludes the value of unvested RSUs (including related accrued dividend equivalents rounded down to the nearest whole number of units) granted to Dr. Reese on May 1, 2017 and November 2, 2018, totaling 16,864 units which do not provide for continued vesting after retirement. - 82 AMGEN i 2020 Proxy Statement
+- Reflects the estimated cost of medical, dental, and vision insurance coverage based on rates charged to our staff members for post-employment coverage provided in accordance with COBRA for the first 18 months following termination adjusted for the last six months of this period by an 5% inflation factor for medical coverage and - a 3% inflation factor for dental coverage.

+Reflects the value of retirement plan contributions for two years calculated as two times the sum of: (i) \$2,500; and (ii) the product of: (a) 10%; and (b) the sum of the NEO's annual base salary as of December 31, 2020, and the NEO's targeted annual cash incentive award for 2020 (which equals the NEO's annual base salary as of December 31, 2020, multiplied by the NEO's target annual cash incentive award percentage for 2020). - Reflects amounts that would be paid to Messrs.
+Gordon and Griffith pursuant to their offer letters in the event Messrs.
+Gordon and Griffith were terminated without "cause," including two years of annual salary and annual target incentive bonus, as defined, and the cost of providing continuing medical and dental insurance coverage for 18 months in accordance with COBRA calculated in the same manner as described in footnote 3 above.
+The terms of Mr. Gordon's and Mr. Griffith's offer letters relating to these benefits expire at the end of the third year of their employment on September 3, 2021 and October 23, 2022, respectively.